 Filter and Subset a pathwayCollection-class Object by Symbol.

-The filter-subset method for pathways lists as returned by the read_gmt function.
-This function returns the subset of pathways which contain the set of symbols requested x An object of class pathwayCollection.symbols_char A character vector or scalar of gene symbols or regions...
-Additional arguments passed to the Contains function
+The filter-subset method for pathways lists as returned by the read\gmt function.
+This function returns the subset of pathways which contain the set of symbols requested

 '''

 WhichPathways(x, symbols_char, ...)

 '''